home I index I latest I glossary I introductions I e-mail I about this site

 St Mary, East Carleton

-inside (c) John Salmon East Carleton is a straggle of close houses on the road to nowhere, like a skein of Norwich suburbia adrift some eight miles from the City Hall; but the church of St Mary backs on to fields and copses, and is attractive in its small graveyard.
-Although, like nearby Bracon Ash, it is at heart an Early English building, St Mary now is almost wholly the work of the 19th century, the nave and chancel redone in the 1880s and the tower rebuilt in the 1890s.
-Everything is crisp and clean, and there are a few older survivals discernible in the walls.
+East Carleton is a straggle of houses among fields and copses on the road to nowhere, as if a narrow skein of Norwich suburbia had separated itself to drift remotely along the edge of the Ketteringham Hall estate some eight miles from the City Hall.
+Its church of St Mary is neat and trim in its small churchyard.
+As at neighbouring Bracon Ash this is at heart an Early English building with some late medieval remodelling, but what you see today is overwhelmingly the work of a decent 19th Century restoration, the nave and chancel redone in the 1880s and the tower rebuilt in the 1890s.
+It is a good example of what could be done on a small scale by a rural parish where the pennies had to be counted.

 home I index I latest I introductions I e-mail I about this site I glossary